sethalves/snow2-client/README.md

 Some libraries may be placed in /usr/local/share/

 You can also use "build" rather than "install".
-This does nothing unless SCHEME=chicken, in which case it compiles the client.
+This does nothing unless SCHEME=chicken or kawa, in which case it compiles the client (to a native program or to java class files, respectively).

 Running